 Last week I tried to port an old Rails application form Ruby 1.8 to the latest 1.9.
-My development environment - a Mac OS X Snow Leopard machine - was running fine but the server just didn't want to show the French version of the site.
+My development environment—on Mac OS X Snow Leopard—was running fine but the server just didn’t want to show the French version of the site.
 Each time I tried to switch the English locale to the French one it died with the following error:Encoding::CompatibilityError: incompatible character encodings: UTF-8 and ISO-8859-1

 It took me a while to find out what went wrong: the server wasn’t configured for UTF-8.